JuliaStochOpt/StochDynamicProgramming.jl/README.md

 ## Why SDDP?

-SDDP is an algorithm to find the optimal control of stochastic problems.
+SDDP is an algorithm to solve multistage stochastic optimization problems.
+It return bounds on the value of the optimization problem and approximation of Bellman function that are used to derive an optimal solution.

 These problems are modelled with:

+- stage-wise independent discrete noise

 - Linear dynamic